alexpatriquin/alexpatriquin.github.io/source/about/index.markdown

 Hello, welcome to my professional site, SquareCraft.co.
 This is where I [blog](/) about programming, explain the [services](/services) that I offer and post my client and side [projects](/blog/categories/projects/).

 In a nutshell, my business is to enable startups and high-potential projects to accelerate their growth and build strong customer relationships.
-I do this through my somewhat unique background, having both strong marketing and web development experience.
+I do this through my somewhat unique background, having both marketing and web development experience.

 My current focus is primarily web development, though with my marketing experience I do offer a bonus to employers who are interested in that.
 I'm also very happy to work with an exclusively technical focus.